fusion-jena/QuestionsMetadataBiodiv/data_repositories/README.md

 # Prerequisites

 To start each script in this package successfully, you need a ```Python3+``` distribution and some other third-party tools.
-How to install these tools will be explained in the following:
+How to install these tools will be explained in the following section

 ## Instructions for Windows and Linux